MicrosoftDocs/Managed-Desktop/managed-desktop/service-description/shared-devices.md

 When Universal print installs a printer for a single user on a shared device that printer becomes available to all users of that device.
 There's no way to isolate printers between users on shared devices.

-## Limitations of shared device mode in the public preview release

-### Primary user

-Each Microsoft Intune device has a primary user, which is assigned when a device is set up by Autopilot.
-But when devices are shared, Intune requires that the primary user is removed.

-> [!IMPORTANT]
-> While shared device mode is in public preview, be sure to remove the primary user by following these steps: sign in to the Microsoft Endpoint Manager admin center, select **Devices**>**All devices**, select a device, then select **Properties**>**Remove primary user**, and delete the user listed there.

 ### Deploying apps with Company Portal

 Some apps probably don't need to be present on all devices, so you might prefer that users only install those apps when they need them from [Company Portal](/mem/intune/user-help/install-apps-cpapp-windows).

 Microsoft Managed Desktop disables Company Portal by default for devices in shared device mode.
 If you want the Company Portal enabled, you can file a [change request](../working-with-managed-desktop/admin-support.md).
-However, you should be aware of some limitations in this feature in this public preview:
+However, you should be aware of some limitations in this feature:

 - To make an app available to users in Company Portal, [assign a user group](/mem/intune/apps/apps-deploy) to that app in Intune and then add each user to that user group.
 - Devices can't have a [primary user](#primary-user).